SteveShaffer/gitten/README.md

 - TODO: Auto-gen a bunch of this stuff
 - TODO: Prompt to `commit` if local changes are unsaved?

+### `gish merge <pr-number>`

+Merges the GitHub pull request.
+Assumes squash and merge.

+- TODO: Better feedback when the merge is not possible and stuff
+- TODO: Be able to ID a PR by the ticket number (or title?)
+- TODO: Support other methods of merging

 ## TODOs

 - Use completely separate commands to reduce any confusion with git
   - `save` commit locally without pushing
   - `send`? (commit and) push
+- Remove all `console.log` statements